-No, the record was set in 2005 by a single Men’s Four crew, led by Lt William de Laszlo, now president of GBRow.
+The first record was set in 2005 by a single Men’s Four crew, led by Lt William de Laszlo, now president of GBRow.
 The race was ‘tested’ for full evaluation & credibility in 2010 with two boats.
-2013 saw the launch of the first truly competitive race, and the formula is planned to be repeated in 2015.
+2013 saw the launch of the first truly competitive race, and the formula is planned to be repeated in 2020.

 Some of the footage in the video on the right shows just how challenging some of the conditions were – and this is just the bits the crew could film!

 The organisers provide strong support in the run up to the race with recommended equipment lists, navigation training and the expertise of several open ocean rowers as advisers, but once the starting gun is fired the teams are on their own out there on the water with only their on board skills and resources.
 In GBRow 2005 a World Record was set for a four man team.
 In 2010 a World Record was set for a woman’s team.
 What records will be broken in 2013?

 The most difficult rowing race in the World today is based on the formula proven in June and July 2010 when Go Commando won Virgin GB Row 2010.
 The four rowers were also awarded the Virgin Trophy and set a new World Record for a ladies 4 circumnavigating UK waters non-stop and unaided in a time of 51 days 16 hours 42 minutes.
 This complements the mens 4 World Record time 0f 26 days 21 hours and 14 minutes set by the Club President, Will de Laszlo and his intrepid team of 4 men in 2005.